IMLS/estimating-wifi/_pages/token.md

         return chunks;
     }

+    // chunkIntoThrees :: string -> list-of string
+    // PURPOSE
+    // A trivial helper for chunkIntoN.
     function chunkIntoThrees (s) {
         return chunkIntoN(s, 3);
     }

+    // CONSTANTS
+    // For the ASCII manipulations below.
     const A = "A".charCodeAt(0);
     const Z = "Z".charCodeAt(0);
     const a = "a".charCodeAt(0);